jasper-software/xv/README.md

   - merged several patches for the XV software from OpenBSD;

+  - merged several patches for the XV software from OpenSUSE;

   - added support for CMake-based builds;

   - added a continuous integration (CI) workflow based on GitHub Actions,